pemariano/TitanicML/README.md

 # TitanicML
 ### Titanic predictions with Machine Learning Logistic Regression for classification with TensorFlow and Sklearn.
 Including data treatment.
-Exploring the Kaggle Titanic Dataset.
+Exploring the Kaggle Titanic Dataset to predict passengers survival.

 ##